deepanman/pulp-fiction/scrum/challenges.md

 ### Retrospection

-One finest motivation factor which observed is the retrospection meeting.
+One of the finest motivation factor which I observed is the retrospection meeting.
 It lifts the morale of the team.

 #### Agenda of the Retrospect meeting